delabrilliano/Tip-Prediction-Simple-Linear-Regression/README.md

 This model was created for a quick task given by Purwadhika Digital Technology School as part of the Data Science and Machine Learning bootcamp.

-This model uses simple linear regression algorithm to predict taxi drivers tips based on the fare.
+This model uses simple linear regression algorithm to predict restaurant's tips based on the fare.
 The dataset was imported from 'Tips' dataset on Seaborn

 <hr>